 His name is Keith Carroll.
 The letter was one of encouragement, support, and expectation of how God was going to use me.
 In that moment, the Holy Spirit came upon me and the resounding question from God was, “What have you done for me Roy?”
 The tears just started rolling down my cheeks.
 My heart was heavy laden because I could not think of anything that would be indicative of working for God or growing the kingdom.

 Sure, people knew me as a man of God in the way I lived my life, in the way I treated my co-workers, in the manner I managed my teams.
 It was clear that I loved the Lord, but God kept asking: What have you done for me?
 I could not stop the hurt I was feeling in my heart because of how I had let God down.

 I had two loving parents growing up but there were difficulties in my family and I had not learned how to be a father.
 As a result of missing that training, I may not have learned how to be the son God wanted me to be.
 I recognized that if my relationship with God, my wife, and my children was going to be the best it could be, then I had to be the one to move on God’s call.

-Pastor Keith has been mentoring me now for about 10 years.
+Pastor Keith has been mentoring me now for over 10 years.
 I am sure this was not what he signed up for when he answered that call ten years ago but he is the most loving and humble servant that I know, and certainly models the life he teaches us from the word of God.

 In closing, I wanted to share with each of you how God called me on that January day and how I am serving Him now.
 Reflecting on my own life and in speaking with hundreds and hundreds of men over the years I know that every man needs a purpose in life, a challenge, and an example of how to live that life for God.
 It is the way He created us to be.